plinss/acmebot/README.md

 and the certificate files and the primary private key file will be moved to the archive.

-The next time the tool is run after a revocation, any revoked certificates will automatically perform a private key rollover.
+The next time the tool is run after a revocation, any revoked certificates that are sill configured will automatically perform a private key rollover.

 ## Master/Slave Setup

 In some circumstances, it is useful to run the tool in a master/slave configuration.
-In this setup, the master performs domain authorizations, while the slave issues and maintains certificates.
+In this setup, the master performs domain authorizations while the slave issues and maintains certificates.

 This setup is useful when the slave machine doesn not have the ability to perform domain authorizations,